Yemen raid: Daughter of Anwar Al-Awlaki reported killed

 Story highlights

-- Family of slain terrror leader, Anwar Al-Awalki, said that his eight-year old daughter was killed in raid
+- Family of slain terrror leader, Anwar Al-Awlaki, said that his 8-year old daughter was killed in raid

 - First on CNN: UAE special forces joined US Navy SEALs in the assault on the al Qaeda compound

-Washington (CNN)Nawar Anwar Al-Awlaki, the eight-year-old daughter of former al Qaeda in the Arabian Peninsula leader Anwar al-Awlaki was killed in a joint American-UAE raid against the terror group Sunday according to the girl's family.
+Washington (CNN)Nawar Anwar Al-Awlaki, the 8-year-old daughter of former al Qaeda in the Arabian Peninsula leader Anwar al-Awlaki, was killed in a joint American-UAE raid against the terror group Sunday, according to the girl's family.

-Anwar Al-Awalki, a US-born cleric who directed attacks against the US, was killed in a targeted drone strike in 2011.
+Anwar Al-Awlaki, a US-born cleric who directed attacks against the US, was killed in a targeted drone strike in 2011.

 Multiple US officials told CNN that an assessment of civilian casualties is still ongoing and that there was no hard intelligence yet to suggest that al-Awlaki's daughter was killed.